-Scotland is a stunning destination, with lots of locations to explore and discover.
-Although it is a small country, there is a still plenty packed in.
-Here at Knockderry Country House Hotel we are the perfect place to begin your tour of Scotland from.
+Scotland is a stunning destination, with lots to explore and discover.
+Knockderry Country House Hotel is in the perfect location from which to begin and end your tour of Scotland.
 Here are some of our suggestions on ways to navigate around this beautiful land, with a particular focus on the ancient road to the (Western) Isles.

 Knockderry to Glencoe

 Glencoe is one of the top places to have on your tour of Scotland.
 Steeped in history, this glen is also one of the most picturesque.
 With steep hills on either side of the glen, it is a stunning and atmospheric location to drive through.
 Glencoe Village is a lovely little village on the north side of the glen, with a variety of cafes, hotels and B&Bs.
 It was initially thought to have been a settlement of the MacDonald clan at the time of the Glencoe Massacre when the Campbells massacred the MacDonalds as they slept (clan history always tends to be rather bloody).

 From Glencoe, it is only a short drive to Fort William, where the Road to the Isles begins.
 This is the road which connects Fort William to Mallaig.
 The Road to the Isles crosses the mountains and glens of the Rough Bounds, before reaching Arisaig on the coast, with stunning white beaches and beautiful views of the islands of Rum, Muck, Eigg and Skye.
 There are lots of places to visit along the Road to the Isles, with one of the most famous being the Glenfinnan Viaduct, made popular by the Harry Potter movie.